Azure-Samples/Azure-Stack-Hub-Foundation-Core/BCDR-validation/Veeam_results_round1.md

 ### Same Azure Stack Hub Stamp, different subscriptions

- - We've run only a few backup / restore tests to see the difference from previous test - metrics were pretty much the same
+ - We ran only a few backup and restore tests to see if there was any difference from previous tests - metrics were pretty much the same
- - In terms of benchmarking please consider same subscription or multiple subscription test results within one stamp identical
+ - In terms of benchmarking please consider that test results from the same subscription or multiple subscriptions within one stamp would be identical

 #### Backup -- single machine